Signing for approval

 Roles

 The roles required are listed in the API documentation on each approval endpoint.
-If you do not have the right permissions, you will need to contact your admin.
+If you do not have the right permissions, you will need to contact your administrator.

 Generate a new key